• Skip to primary navigation

 Get Help Now

-Record keeping allows a child’s medical team to make the best, most informed decisions about ongoing care and treatment.
+• Record keeping also allows parents to provide critical information to caregivers, such as a child’s medications or dietary needs.
+This allows a child’s medical team to make the best, most informed decisions about ongoing care and treatment.

-The documents will also be necessary for making future estate plans, should care and guardianship need to be transferred.
+• The documents will also be necessary for making future estate plans should care and guardianship need to be transferred.

 Doctors are only required to keep medical records for a patient for a certain number of years, so if you switch doctors, you risk losing those records.